-Having Online Customers Pick Up at Store Could â€˜Saveâ€™ Brick-and-Mortar Business
+Having Online Customers Pick Up at Store Could ‘Save’ Brick-and-Mortar Business

 Of course, BOPIS adoption remains tied to consumers’ desire for convenience.
 Of the respondents who have used BOPIS services, avoiding home delivery (40%) and wanting the product sooner (33%) remain the top reasons for selecting the fulfillment option, similar to findings in 2016 and 2015.
 And with more retailers successfully implementing the service, 58% of respondents did not experience a problem with the service over the last year.

 When consumers do experience issues with BOPIS services, they continue to be associated with mismanaged staffing.
-Twenty-three percent found that store staff took a long time or were unable to find the shopper’s order in their store system, and 16 percent found that there were no dedicated staff in store for BOPIS purchases.
+Twenty-three percent found that store staff took a long time or were unable to find the shopper’s order in their store system, and 16% found that there were no dedicated staff in store for BOPIS purchases.
 This is consistent with 2016 results, and showcases the need to refine workforce management for new fulfillment channels to compete in today’s retail environment.

 Returns Drive Consumers in Store as Well